-1 How many trees will be used to create the Future Library?
-2 What must writers have shown in their writing to be chosen for the project?
-[1] 3 What time of year do the writers hand over their new book?
-4 How do people finally reach the Future Library ceremony location?
-5 What instructions is each writer given about the content of their new book?
+1 How many trees will be used to create the Future Library? .
+[1] 2 What must writers have shown in their writing to be chosen for the project? .
+[1] 3 What time of year do the writers hand over their new book? .
+[1] 4 How do people finally reach the Future Library ceremony location? .
+[1] 5 What instructions is each writer given about the content of their new book?
 Give two details.
-6 What nationality is the writer who finished their book at the last minute?
+6 What nationality is the writer who finished their book at the last minute? .
 [1] 7 What concerns does Katie have about the project?
-Give two details.
-[Total: 9]
+Give two details. .
+[2] 8 What attracts writers to take part in the project?
+Give four details. .
+[4] [Total : 13]

-Read the article about four young women (A-D) whose jobs involve traditional crafts.
-Then answer Question 8(a)-(h).
+Read the article about five young women (A-E) whose jobs involve traditional crafts.
+Then answer Question 9(a)-(j).